Sriisky/Culture-Bridge/README.md

 - Each piece of functionality has their own directory.
 CityReviews is used to handle adding and retrieving reviews for each city.
 - DataFiles contains the JSON files that each API and scraper adds retrieved information to.
 - DjangoCultureBridge contains the settings and urls of the backend
-- EuropeanaAPI, SpotifyAPI, and TicketmasterAPI are responsible for gather content from their websites using country/ city codes.
+- EuropeanaAPI, SpotifyAPI, and TicketmasterAPI are responsible for gathering content from their websites using relevant country/ city codes.
 - RecommenderSystem contains the programs used to determine recommendations to the user based on their interests.
 - WebScraper contains a scraper for the university information, and another for cities that need their events gathered through SongKick instead of Ticketmaster.